TonySelfStudy/scipy/readme.md

 ## Summary
-*Projects and Tutorials Related to Core SCIPY Components Including:*
+*Projects and tutorials related to core SCIPY components including:*

 * numpy
 * pandas
 * matplotlib

-In addition, the following relate packages are explored:
+In addition, the following related packages are explored:

 * plotly
 * numba
 * jupyter widgets

 ## Screenshots
-(to be added later :)
+(in production ...)

 ## License